rudyrucker/capow/README.md

 # capow

 Capow is a Windows program Rudy Rucker began with his San Jose State students during 1994-1998.
 Rucker has worked a little more on the program over the years, with the latest release in 2017.
 Although the program illustrates scientific notions, the real purpose of it is for play.
-You create and watch lava-lamp-like realtime tweakable light-shows, based on 1D and 2D continuous valued celluar automata modelled on linear and nonlinear wave equations, on reaction-diffusion rules, and on user programmable rules.
+You create and watch gnarly edge-of-chaos lava-lamp-like realtime tweakable light-shows, based on 1D and 2D continuous valued celluar automata modelled on linear and nonlinear wave equations, on reaction-diffusion rules, and on user programmable rules.

 Download  <a href="https://github.com/rudyrucker/capow/releases/download/v8.0/Capow-8.0.zip">Capow Release 8.0</a> for Windows (32 and 64 bit)